pandas-dev/pandas-stubs/README.md

 ## Discussion and Development

-Development instructions can be found in the [pandas-stubs repository](https://github.com/Dr-Irv/pandas-stubs/tree/readme/docs).

 Most development discussions take place on GitHub in the [pandas-stubs repository](https://github.com/pandas-dev/pandas-stubs/).
 Further, the [pandas-dev mailing list](https://mail.python.org/mailman/listinfo/pandas-dev) can also be used for specialized discussions or design issues, and a [Gitter channel](https://gitter.im/pydata/pandas) is available for quick development related questions.

 ## Contributing to pandas-stubs